AgathePuissant/tuto_SimCLR/README.md

 ├── requirements.txt        # Python dependencies
 ├── README.md               # This file
 ├── TUTORIAL.md             # Step-by-step tutorial
-└── data/
+├── results_example/...     # Store the model, embeddings etc. obtained from the example data └── data/
     ├── class_A/            # One subfolder = one class
     │   ├── image1.jpg